pat-erl/1dv608-programming-project/documentation/Use Cases.md

 ## Use Cases

-### UC1 - Register
+### UC 1 - Register

 **Main scenario**

 * Starts when a user wants to create login-credentials.
-* System asks for username, password and a repeated password.
+* System asks for username, password and repeated password.
-* User provides the necessary input.
+* User provides username, password and repeated password.
 * System saves the credentials and presents a success message.

 **Alternate scenarios**